 Inflation can be a good thing for workers, but it’s an unquestionably bad thing for anyone who’s living on a fixed income — that is, an income that never changes, no matter what happens to the economy.
 Examples include retirees living on Social Security benefits and disabled people receiving Social Security Disability Insurance (SSDI).

-In theory, these benefits are supposed to change automatically each year to make up for inflation.
-According to the Social Security Administration, the Cost of Living Adjustment (COLA) for 2020 is 1.6% per year.
-So, as long as inflation stays below 1.6%, people receiving Social Security should be able to buy as much or more with their benefits in 2020 as they could in 2019.
+In theory, these benefits automatically change each year to make up for inflation.
+According to the Social Security Administration, the Cost of Living Adjustment (COLA) for 2021 is 1.3%.
+So, as long as annual inflation stays below 1.3%, people receiving Social Security should be able to buy as much or more with their benefits in 2021 as they could in 2020.

 However, if prices begin to rise faster than this, people living on Social Security or SSDI will suddenly find that their monthly payments can no longer buy as much as they used to.
 At best, their higher living expenses will leave them without cash left over for even small luxuries.
 At worst, they could be unable to make ends meet at all without some kind of emergency aid.